ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 8. Look back and refactor/test

 ### 1. Breathe
-Remember:
 - You don’t need to find the perfect answer
-- Communicate!
+- **Communicate**
 - The interviewers are there to help you
 - Don’t give up

 ### 2. Listen to understand
 - Make sure you hear everything correctly
 - Listen for unique information.
-Everything is important (ex.
-Is an input array sorted or unsorted?)
+Everything is important.
+Example: Is an input array sorted or unsorted?
 - Write down relevant information
 - Get all the pieces ready for you to problem solve

 #### Practice Time
-- Take some time right now to perform practice steps 1-2 with the following problem
+- Take some time right now to perform practice steps 1-2 with the following problem:
     - “Write a function which takes two numbers and returns their sum.”
 - Don't move forward until you have completed this practice

 ### 3. Use examples
-Ask questions!
+- Ask questions
     - Does the code need to compile?
     - Should I assume valid input?
     - Can I restate the problem in my own words?
-- What are the inputs/outputs? (ex.
-Data types, error handling, etc.)
+    - What are the inputs/outputs?
+Example: Data types, error handling, etc.
-- How should I label the important pieces of data? (ex.
-Variable names)
+    - How should I label the important pieces of data?
+Example: Variable names

 #### Practice Time
-- Take some time right now to perform practice step 3 with the following problem
+- Take some time right now to perform practice step 3 with the following problem:
     - “Write a function which takes a string and returns the count of characters in the string.”
 - Don't move forward until you have completed this practice

 #### Possible Answers